oeg-upm/ya2ro/README.md

 - paper
 - project

-Please find a template for each type under the directory test_files.
+Please find a template for each type under the directory templates.

-The first thing to do is create some input for ya2ro or use one of the yamls under the folder test_files.
+The first thing to do is create some input for ya2ro or use one of the yamls under the folder templates.
 To create valid yalm you should follow the documentation bellow.

 Once you have a valid yalm (proyect or paper) is time to run ya2ro.